We don’t pass through Peterborough, Ontario every

 Nutty Bean Café

 Cycling Magazine recommended a stop at the Nutty Bean Café and so we had an early lunch sandwich wrap on the patio on Queen street.
-There are bike racks at the cafe (a bit crummy, the ones that look like a fence), but it feels like the kind of place where you can leave your bike everywhere unlocked anyway.
+There are bike racks at the cafe (a bit crummy, the ones that look like a fence), but it feels like the kind of place where you can leave your bike unlocked anywhere anyway.

 We followed part of the trail back and than merged into the quiet road for several kilometers to get a better view of the water.
 It is hard to find the access ramp to the bridge across the river at Trent U, but just cycle a bit around and follow your instincts.
 Where are the wayfinding signs when you need them?
 There are outside ramps going to a higher level of the university where you actually cross.
 Stop on the bridge and take in the views of both the university (architect: Ron Thom) and the river.